pombredanne/https-github.com-z88dk-z88dk.wiki-/Platform---Sinclair-ZX-Spectrum.md

 c000 - ffff = banks are paged in here
 ```

 To place functions into banks, you should use the #pragma bank NN directive, where NN is a decimal number between 0 and 7.
-Functions should be prototyped as `__banked __z88dk_params_offset(4)` to ensure that both the call to the function is passed through the trampoline and that parameters are found at the correct stack offset.

 Take care when placing data/code into banks - some of the banks are already used in the regular 48k address space.